 For backpackers travelling on a limited budget, Slovenia is a good choice because of its many youth hostels.
 There is cheap accommodation on offer throughout the cities and mountainsides.
 As always, a bit of homework helps to root out the nicer digs.

-Another good way to find accommodation in Slovenia is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
+Another good way to find accommodation in Slovenia is by checking booking.com.
+On their site, you’ll find hotels, homestays, hostels, and other unique accommodation.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
 We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Slovenia.

 Ljubljana has a range of accommodation, from luxury hotels to more modest simple guestrooms.
 During the university vacation period, it is often possible to rent out student halls of residence for extremely competitive prices.